madsolar8582/blog/content/page/bookshelf.md

 * [Race After Technology: Abolitionist Tools for the New Jim Code](https://www.goodreads.com/book/show/42527493-race-after-technology) by Ruha Benjamin
 * [Steve Jobs](https://www.goodreads.com/book/show/11084145-steve-jobs) by Walter Isaacson
 * [Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech](https://www.goodreads.com/book/show/38212110-technically-wrong) by Sara Wachter-Boettcher
+* [Tools and Weapons: The Promise and the Peril of the Digital Age](https://www.goodreads.com/book/show/53280807-tools-and-weapons) by Brad Smith & Carol Ann Browne

 ### Psychology